KalebBHSSENG1P/Hangman-Assessment-Task-1/README.md

 ### Step-by-Step Installation
 1. Click the green "Code" button on GitHub page and click "Download ZIP"
 2. Navigate to "Hangman-Assessment-Task-1-main.zip" and right-click file
-3. Click "Extract" button in drop-down menu
+3. Click "Extract All..." button in drop-down menu
 4. Open Visual Studio Code and click "File" in top-left corner
 5. Click "Open Folder" in drop-down menu
 6. Navigate to Folder previously extracted from ZIP file, select it and click "Select Folder"